 Contact the Chicago nursing home abuse attorneys at Dinizulu Law Group for a FREE consultation.
 CALL us today at 312-384-1920.

 Here are some of the basic rights your loved one has:

 Nursing facilities can’t keep a resident from seeing family members, a resident advocate, a physician, service providers, or representatives of the state or federal government.

 - Accommodation of Need

-Nursing homes must adapt their rules and services to a resident’s individual needs and preferences, when it is reasonable to do so.
-For example, residents may keep and use their personal possessions and clothing, unless health and safety would be endangered.
+Nursing homes must adapt their rules and services to a resident’s individual needs and preferences when it is reasonable to do so.
+For example, residents may keep and use their personal possessions and clothing, unless their health and safety are endangered.

 Residents have the right to keep their personal and clinical records private.